 Data were collected using an electronic questionnaire designed and deployed in tablets with KoBo Toolbox by the investigation team.
 Prior to data collection, surveyors were recruited and trained on the study procedures, data collection and consenting process for two days.
 The training of surveyors ended with a pretest of the survey tools, conducted in quarters that were not selected for the survey in Yaounde.
 Data collection activities in the field were supervised by the principal investigator of the study.
-Data collections tools used in this study were "Core Closed Questions" and "Likert Scale Questions" proposed by the WHO Vaccine Hesitancy Technical Working Group in 2014(8).
+Data collections tools used in this study were "Core Closed Questions" and "Likert Scale Questions" proposed by the WHO Vaccine Hesitancy Technical Working Group in 2014 [8].

-The wealth index is calculated using easy-to-collect data on a household's ownership of selected assets such as number of people living in one room, type of water source, type of toilet, possession of a television, car, motor bike, telephone, fridge, type of cooking fuel, and type of floor materials for the household wealth index construction.
+The variables collected in this study included vaccine hesitancy(y/n), casues of hesitancy, and household wealth index (I, II, III, IV, V).
+The wealth index is calculated using easy-to-collect data on a household's ownership of selected assets such as number of people living in one room(>5 persons) (<5 persons), type of water source(improved/unimproved), type of toilet (improved/unimproved), possession of a television(y/n), car(y/n), motor bike(y/n), telephone (y/n), fridge(y/n), type of cooking fuel(y/n), and type of floor materials(tiles/cemented or earth) for the household wealth index construction(see S1 Data)